-The purpose of the College Council will be to receive college recommendations from the four Review Committees, obtain constituent opinions, advise the President as to recommendations, and provide a means of communication within the college community.
-The College Council is the forum in which all proposed broadbased College practices and procedures are discussed collegially before they are acted on or implemented by the College President.
-The College Council is further charged with the responsibility of upholding participatory governance principles through consultation with the Academic Senate, Peralta Federation of Teachers, Classified Senate, Administration and Associated Students of Merritt College.
+The purpose of the College Council will be to receive college recommendations from all Committees, obtain constituent opinions, advise the President as to recommendations, and provide a means of communication within the college community.
+The College Council is the forum in which all proposed broad-based College practices and procedures are discussed collegially before they are acted on or implemented by the College President.
+The College Council is charged with the responsibility of upholding participatory governance principles through consultation with the Academic Senate, Peralta Federation of Teachers, Classified Senate, Administration and Associated Students of Merritt College.
+NOTE: Policy concerns and/or recommendations are referred to the proper District groups that are addressed by the Chancellor and the Board.